Radialbog9/MinecraftManhunt/README.md

   player-not-online: '&6[Manhunt]&r&a The player&r&c %s &r&ais not online!' # '%s' is replaced with the player name #
   # ...
 ```

----

-## API
-This plugin has a (sort of) really messy API.

-You can access the Manhunt Variables through the `uk.radialbog9.spigot.manhunt.ManhuntVars` class.

-You can reset the game through the `uk.radialbog9.spigot.manhunt.Utils.resetGame()` method.

-For more info look at the [JavaDoc][http://ci.radialbog9.uk/job/Minecraft%20Manhunt/uk.radialbog9.spigot$MinecraftManhunt/javadoc/].